17 Diseases More Common in Men Than in Women

 Gout, a type of arthritis caused by an overabundance of uric acid in the body, can cause sufferers to feel sharp, needle-like pain in their joints.
 And, since women's bodies contain less uric acid, they are less likely to be plagued with the disease, says the Mayo Clinic.

 Your body's levels of uric acid can be multiplied when you consume red meat, shellfish, sugary beverages, and alcohol, so steering clear of those products can help you avoid the pain of gout.

 When a bulge occurs in your aorta—the main artery supplying blood from your heart to the rest of your body—it results in an aneurysm.
 This bulge can prove to be fatal when it breaks or ruptures, as it causes a bleed inside of your body, says the National Heart, Lung, and Blood Institute.
 While it is more common for men, other risk factors for developing aortic aneurysms include smoking, old age, high blood pressure, and atherosclerosis, or a hardening of the arteries.

 ALS (Lou Gehrig's Disease)

-Amyotrophic lateral sclerosis, or Lou Gehrig's Disease, occurs when the nerves in the brain and spinal cord slowly deteriorate, causing sufferers to lose control over their muscles.
-According to the ALS Association, 60 percent of those who suffer from ALS are male (a notable example: physicist Stephen Hawking), though it isn't known why this disease occurs more in the male sex.
+Amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease, occurs when the nerves in the brain and spinal cord slowly deteriorate, causing sufferers to lose control over their muscles.
+According to the ALS Association, ALS is 20 percent more common in men—like physicist Stephen Hawking—than in women, though it isn't known why.